 I went to the festival with my friend Natasha who studied with me at Wellpark college 16 years ago.
 We both agreed that it felt like being back at college in a relaxed, fun atmosphere.
 We chose to attend three classes on the Saturday and three on Sunday.
 And even for a yoga teacher like me, there was plenty new to learn.
 I think we never stop learning and it is a great experience to try out different and new yoga classes.

-My least favourite class was the aerial yoga, which is practicing yoga off the ground.
+My least favourite class was aerial yoga, which is practising yoga off the ground.
 You are held securely while doing the poses in a ‘yoga hammock’.
-I had wanted to try this style but didn’t realise how much the hammock would swing during the class which made me feel a bit of motion sickness – but it was still fun to try it out.
+I had wanted to try this style but didn’t realise how much the hammock would swing during the class, which made me feel a bit of motion sickness – but it was still fun to try it out.
 You don’t know until you try!
-If you don’t suffer from motion sickness then you would probably really enjoy this style of yoga.
+If you don’t suffer from motion sickness, then you would probably really enjoy this style of yoga.